vishwanethra/internship-at-Sparks-Foundation-/Task_1 percentage_of_an_student/percentage_of_an_student.ipynbREADME.md

 # internship-at-Sparks-Foundation-
 internship at Sparks Foundation

-Predict the percentage of an student based on the no. of study hours.
+Task_1 Predict the percentage of an student based on the no. of study hours.
 Prediction using Supervised ML

 ● Predict the percentage of an student based on the no. of study hours.

 ● This is a simple linear regression task as it involves just 2 variables.

-● You can use R, Python, SAS Enterprise Miner or any other tool
+● I used Python

 ● Data can be found at http://bit.ly/w-data